Best Hotels in Istanbul: Sultanahmet, Bosphorus & Bebek (2026)

 Istanbul: The Hotel City Between Two Continents

-Istanbul is the only city on Earth that straddles two continents — the extraordinary geography (the extraordinary Bosphorus Strait: the extraordinary 30km natural waterway connecting the extraordinary Black Sea to the extraordinary Sea of Marmara, the extraordinary 700m minimum width, and the extraordinary strategic position that made Istanbul the most contested city in history: the extraordinary 13 sieges, the extraordinary 3 capital cities (the extraordinary Byzantium — Roman-era; the extraordinary Constantinople — Byzantine; the extraordinary Istanbul — Ottoman)) and the extraordinary hotel market (the most diverse luxury hotel market in the Islamic world: the extraordinary Ottoman palace conversions (the extraordinary Çırağan Palace — the last Ottoman sultan’s residence converted to the finest Bosphorus hotel), the extraordinary Byzantine-era building conversions (the extraordinary Four Seasons Sultanahmet — the extraordinary 19th-century prison within the extraordinary Byzantine Hippodrome precinct), and the extraordinary contemporary boutique hotels (the extraordinary Soho House Istanbul in the extraordinary Beyoğlu creative district)).
+Istanbul is the only city on Earth that straddles two continents.
+The Bosphorus Strait — a 30km natural waterway connecting the Black Sea to the Sea of Marmara, narrowing to 700m at its tightest point — gave the city a strategic position that made it the most contested city in history: 13 sieges, and 3 lives as a capital (Byzantium in the Roman era, Constantinople under the Byzantines, Istanbul under the Ottomans).
+Its hotel market is the most diverse in the Islamic world: Ottoman palace conversions (the Çırağan Palace, the last Ottoman sultan’s residence, now the leading Bosphorus hotel), Byzantine-era district conversions (the Four Seasons Sultanahmet, a 19th-century prison within the Byzantine Hippodrome precinct), and contemporary boutiques (Soho House Istanbul in the Beyoğlu creative district).

 Sultanahmet — The Historic Peninsula